 Given the size of the class, the technological constraints in terms of bandwidth with online learning, and the various time zones students may be connecting from, lectures will be pre-recorded and available for student viewing via Canvas.
-In order to engage fully with this online course, students are required to have a laptop or desktop computer and a stable Internet connection.
+In order to engage fully with this online course, students are required to have a laptop or desktop computer with the minimum technical requirements to support Respondus LockDown Browser, and a stable Internet connection, https://lthub.ubc.ca/student-support/.
 A quiet space to view the recorded lectures and to write examinations from is also highly recommended.